JaneckN/JaneckN/README.md

 qualifications, because similar to a software developer, an electrician needs to have the ability to think analytically, to solve problems, to follow instructions and documentation.

 # My Applications

 <details><summary>I've got 4 apps, for now, all of them are deployed on Heroku - feel free to try them.
 I deployed these applications through Heroku FREE plan it means apps sleep after 30 mins of inactivity.
-It may take a few seconds to open since you click the link.</summary>
+So, be aware - It may take a few seconds to open when you click the link.</summary>
 <p>
 <table>
   <thead align="center">